Wang-luy/Estimating-river-water-level-using-satellite-altimetry-and-water-surface-LST/README.md

 # Estimating-river-water-level-using-satellite-altimetry-and-water-surface-LST

-the Jason satellite altimetry datum were processed by Matlab-R2022a, the MODIS and surface reflectance images were processed by the Google Earth Engine platform, the daily water level observations were processed by Excel.
+The Jason satellite altimetry datum were processed by Panoply and Matlab-R2022a, The MODIS and surface reflectance images were processed by the Google Earth Engine platform, The daily water level observations were processed by Excel.

 The Jason series satellites dataset are download in (ftp://avisoftp.cnes.fr/AVISO/pub/jason-2/sgdr_d/ and ftp://avisoftp.cnes.fr/AVISO/pub/jason-3/sgdr_d/).